What you need to know.

 When should you start looking after your child’s teeth?

 You should start cleaning your child’s teeth pretty much when they start teething—that is, when the teeth come through.
 At this stage, fluoride toothpaste is not necessary, as they will just tend to swallow it.
 The water may contain fluoride, which will help.
-Cleaning gums with a clean finger or a wet cloth is ideal.
+Cleaning gums with a clean finger or a wet washcloth is ideal.

 Around the age of 2, all baby teeth should be present, forming a full set.
 Around this time, your child can work up to a small, less than a pea sized amount of child-fluoridated toothpaste twice a day.